fbaro/tcache/README.md

 ## How?

-TCache uses a single standard cache data structure.
+TCache is based upon a single standard cache data structure (provided by [Caffeine](https://github.com/ben-manes/caffeine)).
 Each element of the cache is a slice of a time series.
-The time range of a slice is variable, and is generally kept as large as possible while keeping the slice content below a threshold number of elements.
-The slice size is dynamically varying over all the time series span; so the slice will become bigger when fewer data is present, and smaller when more data is present.
+The time range of a slice is variable, and is kept as large as possible while keeping the slice content below a threshold number of elements (the chunk size).
+The slice size is dynamically varying over all the time series span; so the slices will become bigger when fewer data is present, and smaller when more data is present.

 With this design, all the cache entries are occupying a comparable amount of memory, and standard eviction policies can be simply applied.

 ## Requirements

-TCache depends on guava for some collections-related classes, and on caffeine as the underlying cache implementation.
+TCache depends on [guava](https://github.com/google/guava) for some collections-related classes, and on [Caffeine](https://github.com/ben-manes/caffeine) as the underlying cache implementation.

 The timestamps in TCache are represented as long values.
 There can be more data points on the same timestamp, but too many of them will make the cache perform worse.